-Extra virgin olive oil decreases in flavor and health benefits over time.
-Fresh crushed olive oil is like fresh squeezed fruit juice in that it contains the most flavor and nutrients.
-Old, poorly made and improperly stored extra virgin olive oil yields fewer if any health benefits and undesirable flavor.
+Extra virgin olive oil decreases in flavour and health benefits over time.
+Fresh crushed olive oil is like fresh squeezed fruit juice in that it contains the most flavour and nutrients.
+Old, poorly made and improperly stored extra virgin olive oil yields fewer if any health benefits and undesirable flavour.

 Oleic Acid: is a monounsaturated omega-9 fatty acid found in olive oil.
 Olive oil is generally higher in oleic acid than other vegetable fats.
 The range found in extra virgin olive oil is between 55-85%.
 Extra virgin olive oil high in oleic acid has greater resistance to oxidation.